• Skip to primary navigation

 Many quick bread and muffin recipes can easily be made using only one bowl.
 The trick is to add the dry ingredients that need to be evenly distributed (we are talking about the baking soda and baking powder) in with the wet ingredients, and then, after they are all mixed thoroughly together, add in the flour.

-And as always, once you add your flour into the wet ingredients, do not over mix it.
+And as always, once you add your flour to the wet ingredients, do not over-mix it.
 Overmixing will result in gluten build-up, resulting in a tough muffin.
 And no one wants a tough muffin.

 How to Store and Freeze Muffins